eficode-academy/istio-katas/04-egress-traffic.md

 kubectl logs "$API_POD" --tail=20 --follow
 ```

 Now you should be getting a 200(OK) response from the external service.
+Also notice, that the external response time was slightly above 1s because we are calling the 'delay service' at `http://httpbin.org/delay/1`:

 ```
 INFO:werkzeug:127.0.0.1 - - [10/Aug/2021 12:21:14] "GET / HTTP/1.1" 200 -
 WARNING:root:Response was: 200                <-------------------- OK Response
-WARNING:root:Operation 'api' took 374.259ms
+WARNING:root:Operation 'api' took 1073.259ms
 ```

 #### Task: Observe the traffic flow with Kiali